 It’s only a few steps from the Martinskirche to Dreifaltigkeitsplatz, where you’ll have your first look at Landshut’s imposing Trausnitz Castle.
 Founded in 1204 by Duke Ludwig I, Trausnitz was the family castle of the Wittelsbach family.

 14. Rothenburg ob der Tauber: Germany’s Prettiest Town

-Rothenburg ob der Tauber is probably Germany's prettiest town, among so many candidates.
-It's the most popular town on the Romantic Road.
-It's the best preserved medieval town in Germany and possibly all of Europe.
+Rothenburg is the best preserved medieval town in Germany and possibly all of Europe.
 Some claim Rothenburg is too Disney-esque and exists only for tourists.
-This isn't the place to buy your beer steins and souvenirs; they're pricey.
+This isn’t the place to buy your beer steins and souvenirs; they’re pricey.

 Though it may be a tourist-fly film set, the dreamy UNESCO town still enchants.
 I’ve never really seen anything quite like Rothenburg.
 It’s pure magic — the ultimate walled city adorned with pastel gabled cottages, flowers spilling from window boxes, and wrought iron hanging signs.